-In the texts under scrutiny, status in international society is widely discussed.
-Turkey is viewed in the Georgian sources as a necessary country for the EU. .
-2016G6, however, shows Turkey as a declining actor, which follows EU in order to improve its position regarding EU membership.
-In the Russian sources, the refugee deal is presented as a bargaining chip for Turkey in its negotiations with the EU Four out of five sources present Turkey as a rising actor and Europe as a declining one (2016R1, 2016R3, 2016R4, 2016R5).
-For its part, the US press tends to focus on the EU which is presented as a declining actor because the migration crisis has "plunged Europe into one of its biggest existential crisis" and demonstrated the member states' inability to "tackle the challenge and maintain unity" (2016E1).
-Even though a deal was reached with Turkey, disagreements among member states over the resettling of migrants still persist.
-Hence, the highly pessimistic article 2016E6 suggests the threat to the EU's survival posed by the migration crisis may even be growing despite the deal and a failure of the latter could make the bloc implode.
-With the agreement, the EU is seen as downgrading its own moral, legal and humanitarian standards and is therefore perceived as declining normatively (2016E3, 2016E4, 2016E7).
-14
+Representations of Turkey and Europe primarily revolve around their "status in international society".
+While Georgian media view Turkey as a necessary country for the EU, it is nevertheless considered a declining actor, which follows Europe in order to improve its position regarding EU membership (2016G6).
+Conversely, Russian media largely depict Turkey as a rising actor and Europe as a declining one.
+The deal is a bargaining chip for Turkey because it deal gives the country the potential to acquire a visa-free regime (2016R3) and the ability to control the EU's external borders (2016R5).
+The US press tends to focus on the EU which is presented as a declining actor that, through the agreement, is downgrading its own moral, legal and humanitarian standards (2016E3, 2016E4, 2016E7).14 The migration crisis has "plunged Europe into one of its biggest existential crises" and demonstrated the member states' inability to "tackle the challenge and maintain unity" (2016E1).
+The highly pessimistic article 2016E6 further suggests the threat to the EU's survival posed by the migration crisis may even be growing despite the deal and a failure of the latter could make the bloc implode.

 Egyptian, Georgian and American sources, all discuss "state-citizen relations".
 Turkey is depicted as inferior to Europe in terms of political and human rights.
-The Georgian texts also highlight that Turkey is not a safe place for refugees and migrants' rights are not protected.
-For the Egyptian newspapers, the AKP leadership tightens the security grip of the state on citizens with the initiation of further authoritarian measures limiting public freedoms and liberties (2017A3).
-In the American press, 2016E3 explicitly portrays Turkish President Erdoğan as someone "who has turned his back on democracy and the fundamental values of the European Union" and "reignited a war against Kurdish separatists".
-Europe is in turn presented as bailing out of its responsibilities towards the refugees.
-2016E1 puts into perspective the irony of declaring Turkey a "safe country" for migrants when "each year at least one of every five Turkish citizens who apply for asylum is granted it in some European countries."
-2016E7 further hints the deal could also endanger Turkish citizens by likely providing "a big boost at home to Turkey's authoritarian president, now in the midst of a crackdown on domestic dissent".
+Georgian texts stress migrants' rights are not protected.
+For Egyptian media, the AKP leadership tightens the security grip of the state on citizens with the initiation of further authoritarian measures limiting public freedoms and liberties (2017A3).
+The American press explicitly portrays President Erdoğan as someone "who has turned his back on democracy and the fundamental values of the European Union" and "reignited a war against Kurdish separatists" (2016E3).
+Most importantly, articles present Europe as bailing out of its responsibilities toward both refugees and Turkish citizens.
+They put into perspective the irony of declaring Turkey a "safe country" for migrants when "each year at least one of every five Turkish citizens who apply for asylum is granted it in some European countries" (2016E1) and suggest the deal could also endanger Turkish citizens by likely providing "a big boost at home to Turkey's authoritarian president, now in the midst of a crackdown on domestic dissent" (2016E7).

 Egyptian and Russian sources also cover the issues of "civilization" and "nationalism".
-For the Egyptian press, Turkey's inability to become a EU member is undermining its civilizing character and increasing the nationalist tone used by the AKP leadership (2017A2).
+For the Egyptian press, Turkey's inability to become an EU member is undermining its civilizing character and increasing the nationalist tone used by the AKP leadership (2017A2).
 Russian articles present the Kurdish insurgency as threatening Turkish sovereignty.
 Furthermore, 2016R2 constructs the otherness of Turkey on the basis of civilizational arguments.
-Comparing the Cyprus issue to the
+Comparing the Cyprus issue to the Russian annexation of Crimea, the article presents Europe as progressive while Turkey is viewed as an occupant.